Saturday, May 4, 2024

 Willa's bed is a little run-down with broken finials, but the red-and-yellow quilt is comfortable.
 Ignore the black mark on the "pillow" slope.
 The bed's window headboard doubles as a house window.

-I built the surface of the bed to be slightly recessed so the edge's of Willa's slope brick slot into it and fit her more securely into the bed.
+I built the surface of the bed to be slightly recessed so the edge's of Willa's slope brick slotted into it and fit her more securely into the bed.
 She's completed for sleep with a modern hairpiece that suits her printed hair-- Ninjago Cole's.

 Of course, the giant spiderweb really completes the wall.